victorgarciaesgi/vue-chart-3/README.md

 This package works with version 2.x and 3.x of Vue.

 - Vue 3 works out-of-the-box
 - Vue 2 requires `@vue/composition-api` package to also be installed, to provide Vue 3's [Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) features like `ref, defineComponent, computed, reactive`.
+Vue composition-api plugin will install itself so no need to register it!

 ## Chart.js (v3)